HomeMy WebLinkAboutTransmittal - 4/2/2024ERIN MENDENHALL

 4

-Salt Lake City FY 2023-24 Budget Amendment #5
+Salt Lake City FY2023-24 Budget Amendment #5

 Section A: New Items

-A-1: Fire Department Public
+A-i: Fire Department Public

 Utilities Cost Increases —